jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    spec:
      platform: linux   # we specify the platform so srctl knows which type of routes to install (linux or vpp)
      defaultVrf:       # also supports linux and vpp VRFs or tables
-       ipv4:           # address family
-         routes:       # a list of routes for which we want SRv6 services
-           - name: rome-to-amsterdam-v4           # the name of the route
-             graph: ipv4_graph                    # the Jalapeno graph to use for calculating the route
-             pathType: shortest_path              # the type of path to use for the route
-             metric: low-latency                  # the metric or constraint to use for the route
-             source: hosts/rome                   # the source's database ID
-             destination: hosts/amsterdam         # the destination's database ID
-             destination_prefix: "10.101.2.0/24"  # the destination prefix
-             outbound_interface: "ens192"         # the linux or VPP outbound interface

        ipv6:      # the same applies to ipv6
          routes:
            - name: rome-to-amsterdam-v6